exadel-inc/esl/README.md

 ## Development Information for Contributors

-If you are a part of ESL team or want to contribute to the project you can find useful information about the project processes and agreements here:
+If you are part of ESL team or want to contribute to the project, you can find useful information about the project processes and agreements here:

 - #### [🔗 Contribution Guide](https://github.com/exadel-inc/esl/blob/HEAD/CONTRIBUTING.md)